NonNewtonianFluid/FINM-32900-Final-Project/src/README.md

 ## Usage

-A. Ensure you have Python installed on your system.
-If not, you can download it from the official Python website: [python.org](https://www.python.org/downloads/)

-B. Update and install the required packages.
+Please make sure to update and install the required packages.

-Run these scripts sequentially to produce the TRACE bond-level panel.
+Run these scripts sequentially to produce table 1 from the paper.
-Note that we continuously re-evaluate the code based on feedback, comments and suggestions.
-We denote the updated files by _v2, _v3 and so on.
-You can always find the most updated factors on the https://openbondassetpricing.com/data/ website.
-In most cases, the change in the output is extremely minor.
-But the primary reason for this repository is to make things better for empirical asset pricing in bonds.

-1. Run ```MakeIntra_Daily.py```.
-This script outputs the daily bond-level panel with clean prices, and volumes.
+1. Run ```calculate_bond_return.py```.
+This script uses the data downloaded from the file ```MakeBondDailyMetrics.py.py``` Open Source Bond Asset Pricing outputs the daily corporate bond prices filtering based on business days between trades (<= 5 days), filtering out bonds with less than five trades per month, calculating the daily returns, removing large return reversals and excluding returns with absolute value > 20%.

-2. Run ```MakeBondDailyMetrics.py``` or ```MakeBondDailyMetrics_v2.py```.
-This script outputs the daily bond accrued interest, dirty prices, duration, convexity and yields.
+2. Run ```bond_return_with_rating.py```.
+This script use the data generated from ```calculate_bond_return.py``` and outputs the mean daily bond return based on different time period subsamples, conditioning on different ratings.

-3. Run ```MakeBondMonthlyMetrics.py``` or ```MakeBondMonthlyMetrics_v2.py```.
-This script outputs the monthly bond returns, excess returns, bond yields, duration and convexity.

-4. Run ```MakeCreditSpreads.py```.
-This script estimates monthly bond credit spreads.

-5. Run ```MakeIlliquidity.py```.
-This script estimates monthly bond illiquidity following Bao et al. (2011).

-6. Run ```MakeRatings.py``` and ```MakeAmountOutstanding.py``` in any order.
-This script downloads bond ratings and bond amount outstanding.

-7. Run ```MakeDataBaseTRACE.py```This script downloads the data processed in the prior scripts and generates the final database.
-Updated with new/better bond ratings merge.

-## Acknowledgements

-1. Matthias Buchner (Trafigura)
-2. Francis Cong (Morgan Stanley)
-3. Mihai Mihut (Tilburg)
-4. Zhiyao (Nicholas) Chen (Lingnan University)